 These expenses include:

-- Flights to and from the city of Amsterdam
+- Flights to and from the city of Amsterdam: To save money use Skyscanner to find Amsterdam flights.

 With that said, keep in mind that the prices that will be highlighted in this guide are estimates based on research conducted at the time of writing.

-The rates on travel expenses and accommodations tend to be higher during the tourist season (between May and August), while they’re usually lower during the quieter times of the year (early spring, fall, and winter).
+The average travel prices on expenses and accommodations tend to be higher during the tourist season (between May and August), while they’re usually lower during the quieter times of the year (early spring, fall, and winter).

 See Related: Tips to Plan An Amazing Girls Trip to Amsterdam